edamla/mediterraneanagency/_books/2021-09-01-dragon-island.md

 # For adding excerpt add <!--more--> and break the line
 ---
 Matti lives in Paris with his foster family.
 His real family disappeared when he was very young.
-Ev- eryone says they are dead, but Matti has a differ- ent opinion.
-As he grows up, he becomes deter- mined to search for them.
+Everyone says they are dead, but Matti has a differ- ent opinion.
+As he grows up, he becomes determined to search for them.
 Matti also has a friend named Tink.
-Tink is a dreamer who imagines an interesting and ad- venturous life.
+Tink is a dreamer who imagines an interesting and adventurous life.
 However, it will be Matti who first discovers the opportunity to meet the mysterious outside world.
 His uncle Jussi takes Matti to the Drekar Mohoao